wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 * New: adds `payment_date()` function to be used in templates
 * New: adds UBL as additional output format for documents
 * New: bump min required PHP version to 7.2
+* New: bump min required WordPress version to 4.4 (which was already implicitly required by the minimum required WooCommerce version)
 * Tweak: switch `wpo_wcpdf_before_html` and `wpo_wcpdf_before_html` hooks positions
 * Tweak: hide next Invoice number if displaying order number
+* Tweak: removed legacy `normalize_path` functions and replaced with `wp_normalize_path`
 * Fix: bug with HTML output using pretty links.
 Improved endpoint.
 * Fix: potential fatal error if document is `false` in order list action buttons
 * Fix: error when calling order ID on `null` under `output_number_date_edit_fields` method